TimFinnigan/prompt-bank/README.md

 - Compact view option to hide prompt descriptions
 - Compatible with both chat.openai.com and chatgpt.com domains
 - Compatible with the latest ChatGPT interface (using contenteditable div)
+- Improved CSS targeting to avoid conflicts with ChatGPT's own UI

 ## Installation